AbrahamOsmondE/Django-eComm/README.md

 DJANGO E-COMMERCE PROJECT

+To run the project:
+install virtualenv
+fork the code and on the root folder, type source env/bin/activate (for mac cmd) on cmd, run python manage.py runserver

+DESCRIPTION

 Majority of functionality only applied to ATX Jeans product

 Implemented a fully functional ecommerce website,  shopping cart functionality, product gallery, rating/review system, receipt functionality